ahnpj/security-operations-workflows/identity-and-access-management/README.md

 (`identity-and-access-management/README.md`)

-This folder contains workflow executions where the **primary focus is validating authentication behavior, access controls, and permission enforcement across identity systems, as well as hands-on administration of Active Directory Domain Services environments**.
-These workflows simulate how SOC analysts, IAM engineers, and systems administrators verify identity service behavior, administer directory infrastructure, and investigate suspicious or unexpected authentication and authorization activity using repeatable, tool-driven methods.
+This folder contains workflow executions where the **primary focus is validating authentication behavior, access controls, and permission enforcement across identity systems, as well as hands-on administration of Active Directory Domain Services environments and Microsoft Entra ID cloud identity operations**.
+These workflows simulate how SOC analysts, IAM engineers, and systems administrators verify identity service behavior, administer directory infrastructure, provision and manage cloud identities, and investigate suspicious or unexpected authentication and authorization activity using repeatable, tool-driven methods.

 Rather than presenting abstract identity concepts, each folder documents practical execution of identity validation, access control testing, and directory administration activities, including commands and queries used, analyst reasoning behind each verification step, and interpretation of results within an investigative or administrative context.
 The emphasis is on operational process and analyst decision-making, similar to internal SOC runbooks and identity operations working notes.